Denton Parish Council

 The Council also organises an Annual Parish Meeting each year, normally in April, where the Parish Council report back on their activities during the year and any items of general interest can be discussed.

-The 2016 meeting was held on Thursday 10th March.
+The 2017 meeting will be held on Thursday 11th April.

 Residents are urged to come along, find out more and put their points of view forward.